uyriq/count-loc/README.md

 - Do stat by specific author name or by default option of last commit author
 - Display the results in console
 - command run under Windows and Linux (tested on Ubuntu 20.04 with bash and PowerShell 7.1.3))

+## TODO

-  TODO: Export the results to a CSV file or a HTML report
+- TODO: _Export the results to a CSV file or a HTML report_
-  TODO: use Count-Loc in github actions to provide artefacts and possible update readme on trigger events
+- TODO: _use Count-Loc in github actions to provide artefacts and possible update readme on trigger events_

 ## Installation